 Rio Salado South Bank Project is identified in the Comprehensive Transportation Plan in concert with the Tempe 2030 General Plan.
 It's a joint effort with the Arizona Department of Transportation and the City of Mesa to connect both cities and the region through a non-motorized corridor.
 It is a continuation of an existing path along the Rio Salado and connects Tempe Marketplace to Mesa Riverview, two of east valley’s strongest retail and lifestyle centers.

 Environmental clearance and project construction documents are underway.
-Construction is anticipated to begin in Fall 2013.
+Construction is anticipated to begin in summer 2014.

 View the project map.